 It’s important to note that China considers the entirety of the South China Sea to be China’s frontier in need of defending, despite the international consensus that China’s claims over the waterway are illegal.

-China’s massive Maritime Militia fleet of fishing vessels are numbered in the hundreds and, it’s important to note, this militia is made up of large vessels reaching as large as 500 tons in size.
-These aren’t recreational fishing boast — they’re deep sea-capable vessels that routinely turn off their legally mandated Automatic Identification System (AIS) transceivers to make it nearly impossible for nations other than China to accurately track the size or location of their presence.
-Satellite imagery shows that these vessels very rarely deploy actual fishing equipment and instead spend a great deal of their time anchored–which while entirely unprofitable, is perfectly in keeping with the understanding that these ships are not actually intended for commercial use.
+China’s massive Maritime Militia fleet of fishing vessels is numbered in the hundreds and, it’s important to note, this militia is made up of vessels reaching as large as 500 tons in size.
+These aren’t recreational fishing boats — they’re deep sea-capable vessels that routinely turn off their legally mandated Automatic Identification System (AIS) transceivers to make it nearly impossible for nations other than China to accurately track the size or location of their presence.
+Satellite imagery shows that these vessels very rarely deploy actual fishing equipment and instead spend a great deal of their time anchored–which, while entirely unprofitable, is perfectly in keeping with the understanding that these ships are not actually intended for commercial use.

 “On a day-to-day basis it serves as a logistics and surveillance arm of the PLA, ferrying supplies to Chinese outposts, monitoring and reporting on the activities of other claimants, and engaging in joint training exercises with the military and law enforcement.
 But they also move into more direct harassment of other nations’ vessels when called up—maneuvering dangerously close to foreign naval, law enforcement, and civilian vessels, sometimes shouldering and ramming them, and in general making it unsafe for other parties to operate in areas contested by Beijing, all while the PLA and China Coast Guard are kept in reserve as an implicit threat with a level of deniability.”-Gregory Poling, director of the Asia Maritime Transparency Initiative and a fellow in the Southeast Asia Program at the Center for Strategic and International Studies in Foreign Policy magazine.